BanerjeeLab-repertoire/pycat-napari/README.md

 ## Acknowledgments

-This project was developed in the Condensate Biophysics Lab (Banerjee Lab) at the State University of New York at Buffalo.
+This project was developed by Christian Neureuter (https://github.com/cneureuter) in the Condensate Biophysics Lab (Banerjee Lab) at the State University of New York at Buffalo.

 ---